Madurai

 The idol of the Lord is made of black hard stone and is about four feet in height facing east in standing posture.

 Lord is seen ready to walk northward.
-In the lotus feet of Lord is seen with hollow anklet [thandai] and a chain anklet [nupur].
-He is wearing dhoti in kacham style and held in the waist with a decorative waist belt [udarabandha].
-In the upper hand a bracelet known as ‘keyur’ and in the wrist a bracelet known as ‘kangan’ are seen.
-The right hand is seen raised and showing ‘abhaya madra’.
-The left hand is resting on the left thigh and holding a sowgandhika flower.
-The flower is seen just above Lords left shoulder.
-In the bosom three malas [rosary beads] and yagyopavit are seen.
-Lords tail is seen raised up to the head and ending up on the left side.
+In the lotus feet of Lord is seen with a hollow anklet [thandai] and a chain anklet [nupur].
+He is wearing a dhoti in kacham style and held in the waist with a decorative waist belt [udarabandha].
+On the upper hand a bracelet known as ‘keyur’ and on the wrist a bracelet known as ‘Kangan’ are seen.
+The right hand is seen raised and showing ‘abhaya mudra’.
+The left hand is resting on the left thigh and also holding a sowgandhika flower.
+The flower is seen just above the Lord's left shoulder.
+In the bosom, three malas [rosary beads] and yagyopavit are seen.
+Lord's tail is raised to the head and ends up on the left side.
 Lord is looking straight with His bright eyes and the kataksham of the Lord falls directly on the devotee.

 Experience

-We are blessed by the Lord of this kshetra with His kataksham to achieve the best solution on all the riddles we face while conducting a righteous life.
+We are blessed by the Lord of this kshetra with His kataksham, to achieve the best solution to all the riddles we face while conducting a righteous life.